2020 Class Schedule

 Introduction to S-FRAME Analysis- Modeling, Linear Analysis and Post ProcessingLearn how to create simple structures, apply load cases and load combinations, and run a linear static analysis using S-FRAME Analysis.
-This course introduces fundamental modeling features in the S-FRAME environment including the grid and coordinate systems, the model organization system, geometry definition, and load definition tools.
-Participants will learn how to run a linear static analysis and the fundamental conventions used to interpret their analysis results.
-Participants will also be introduced to S-VIEW, and shown the tools available for model validation and sharing in a dynamic model-viewing environment.
-This introductory course is geared towards engineers who are new to S-FRAME Analysis or structural analysis and design.
+This course introduces fundamental modeling features in the S-FRAME environment, including the grid and coordinate systems, the model organization system, geometry definition, and load definition tools.
+Participants learn how to run a linear static analysis and the fundamental conventions used to interpret their analysis results.
+Participants are also introduced to S-VIEW, and shown the tools available for model validation and sharing in a dynamic model-viewing environment.
+This introductory course is ideal for engineers new to S-FRAME Analysis, or structural analysis and design.

-Advanced S-FRAME Analysis (G103) - Complex Modeling, Non-Linear Analysis, Meshing and BIM LinksAdvanced S-FRAME Analysis (G103) builds on the fundamentals presented in G101 Introduction to S-FRAME Analysis, to cover additional advanced features and topics.
-We will explain complex geometry modeling, 2D analysis objects, and S-FRAME's powerful meshing tools.
-You will apply moving loads, and learn how and when to run different advanced analyses such as P-Delta, Non-Linear, and Vibration Analysis.
+Advanced S-FRAME Analysis (G103) - Complex Modeling, Nonlinear Analysis, Meshing and BIM LinksAdvanced S-FRAME Analysis (G103) builds on the fundamentals presented in G101 Introduction to S-FRAME Analysis, to cover additional advanced features and topics.
+We explain how to model complex geometry using 2D analysis objects and S-FRAME's powerful meshing tools.
+Learn how to apply moving loads, and when to run different advanced analyses such as P-Delta, Non-Linear, and Vibration Analysis.
 This course also demonstrates S-FRAME's two-way BIM and DXF links.
 This course assumes engineers are familiar with the concepts covered in Introduction to S-FRAME Analysis G101 or have prior experience with the S-FRAME Analysis interface.

 Dynamics for Structural Engineers (A301)Dynamics for Structural Engineers is designed to deliver an in-depth introduction to dynamics with an emphasis on vibrations and the dynamic analysis of structures.
 Topics covered include free and forced vibrations, damping, resonance, response spectrum analysis, time history analysis, ground-motion response, vibration isolation, and many other topics relevant to structural engineers working in industrial as well as commercial building industries.
 Discussions on finite element modeling techniques, expected accuracy, and pitfalls are the focus of many of the practical examples we demonstrate using S-FRAME Analysis.
 Successful completion of this class will provide a strong foundation in structural dynamics including how to run and interpret different dynamic analysis on structural models of varying complexities and applications.